-The recall was voluntary and Grain Craft emphasized that they were acting out of extreme caution (see their full response to the recall here.)
+The recall was voluntary and Grain Craft emphasized that they were acting out of extreme caution.
 They have notified all of their customers and also discontinued the use of the wheat that was found to be potentially cross-contaminated with peanuts.
 Unfortunately, in this case there were still two people who had allergic reactions that resulted from the recalled flour in Hostess food products.
 (Source)

 Grain Craft is a supplier to many different companies with a variety of products, which makes resolving this issue especially complex.
 This case highlights the importance of supply chain management and the quality of the relationships between suppliers and their customers.
 It is important for organizations, especially those that sell directly to consumers, to employ Total Quality Management (TQM) methods to ensure that all aspects of their business meet their quality demands.